canercandan/dmozscraping/README.md

 dmozscrapping
 =============

-Yet another tools to extract dmoz website, compute alex and page ranks and get a screenshoot for each website
+Yet another tool to extract dmoz websites information, compute alex and page ranks and get a screenshoot for each website